Skip to main content

 In women, testosterone is a critical metabolic hormone.
 While present in much lower concentrations than in men, it plays a vital role in maintaining lean body mass, promoting insulin sensitivity, and supporting overall metabolic function.
 The suppression of the HPG axis by contraceptives reduces endogenous ovarian and adrenal androgen production.

 Introducing low-dose testosterone as part of a mitigation strategy directly addresses this deficit.
-Testosterone acts via androgen receptors in to promote protein synthesis and glucose uptake through GLUT4 translocation, a mechanism that directly improves insulin sensitivity.
+Testosterone acts via androgen receptors in skeletal muscle to promote protein synthesis and glucose uptake through GLUT4 translocation, a mechanism that directly improves insulin sensitivity.
 In adipose tissue, it can promote lipolysis and reduce the storage of visceral fat, the metabolically active fat depot strongly associated with insulin resistance.
 This represents a direct counter-regulatory mechanism to the metabolic drag imposed by certain contraceptive formulations.

 Growth Hormone Peptides as Metabolic Modulators